luppieliz/CG1P/frontend/todo-app/README.md

 ### `npm install three`
 ### `npm install p5`

+also to change the design just go to HomeComponent.jsx and change the import <br>
+eg: import GLOBE from 'vanta/dist/vanta.globe.min' , change the vanta.globe.min to vanta.cells.min depending on which one u wna play with ^^

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).